How to Start a Convenience Store

 4. Plan Your Convenience Store Business

 A business plan for your convenience store is instrumental.
 Rough estimates and plans can be made on the go, but to get the minute aspects ironed out, an official business plan is a must.
 Your business plan can detail everything from team members, investors, and partner roles to exact financial planning, equipment requirement, employee setup, marketing, advertising, and much more.

 Contrary to what many believe, this isn’t just a jumbo to-do list.
 Your business plan can actually serve as an official document for loan approval, licensing applications, and other processes as well.
-Check out where to begin with these Sample Business Plans.
+Check out where to begin with these sample business plans.

 With your EIN, you’d also need to register for small business taxes depending on your legal entity type.
-In addition to these, obtaining suitable insurance for your convenience store is great for any cases of thefts or other unforeseen events.
+In addition to these, obtaining suitable insurance for your convenience store is great for any cases of theft or other unforeseen events.

 Next, you need to think about your staff and employee requirements.
 Hire employees for maintenance, sales, equipment operation, and other roles.
-Hiring in the retail sector requires more attention on the sales and interaction capabilities of the candidate.
+Hiring in the retail sector requires more attention to the sales and interaction capabilities of the candidate.

 You’d also need a steady relationship with vendors and suppliers to keep your inventory stocked.
 Look into striking a deal with the best option available and also keep some backup options in case of unavailabilities.

 7. Market Your Store, Set up an App/Website, and You’re Open for Business!

 With your store setup, staff in order, and all permissions available, all you need to do is market your store and draw in customers.
 If you’ve opted for a franchise, marketing can be easier, along with pre-existing apps and websites of your franchise brand.
 If not, you can set up an app and website for your own brand to streamline sales.